cmohge1/lrbs-digital-editing-advanced-2019/day3.md

 #### Recording `<msIdentifier>`

-1. Expand the existing ``<msIdentifier>``.
-As you have a lot more experience editing XML files in oXygen now, the steps will sometimes be given in less detail.
+1. Comment out the `<p>` tag within the `<sourceDesc>` in the current XML file.

+1. Expand the existing `<msIdentifier>`.

-2. Notice that the first paragraph mostly contains information that tells us where the manuscript is, in other words it identifies it and so this text could go in a ``<msIdentifier>``.
+2. Notice that the first paragraph mostly contains information that tells us where the manuscript is, in other words it identifies it and so this text could go in a `<msIdentifier>`.

-3. Take the information in this paragraph and expand the ``<msIdentifier>``.
+3. Take the information in this paragraph and expand the `<msIdentifier>`.

 4. Note how elements are prescribed to appear in a particular order (from greatest level of granularity to more specific).
 Notice that most elements cannot be repeated (some like `<collection>` and `<altIdentifier>` can be).